johnnyw66/cookie_session/README.md

 ## AtoZ cookie session - starting a python http session from an existing Chrome cookies database.

-A Windows 11 Python utility which will continue an authenticated AtoZ Session initiated through a Chrome Web Browser, it can run for 30 days, constantly checking for active VTOs and VETs.
+A Windows 11 and Linux Python utility which will continue an authenticated AtoZ Session initiated through a Chrome Web Browser, it can run for 30 days, constantly checking for active VTOs and VETs.

 In the event of new opportunties being found the application will push notifications to your Alexa/Echo Dot devices.

 After the month long session, One Time Password (OTP) authentication has to be completed on your Chrome browser for a new 30 day session.

+Currently - I have only included the Windows 11 source on this repository.

 ## Requirements

 You need to run this script on a Windows 11 OS.
-(I do have a Mac version of this script).

 You need to have Chrome Web Browser running on your Operating system.